 Upon returning to New Jersey, Stockton was betrayed, captured at night in his Princeton home, and transported in the cold with almost no clothing to British headquarters near New Brunswick.

-Stockton was released a few months later after the personal intervention of George Washington and the Continental Congress. ?
-British loyalists claimed Stockton was released because he later signed papers renouncing American independence and pledging loyalty to Britain. ?
-Stockton’s family fiercely denied this claim as vicious pro-British propaganda.?
+Stockton was released a few months later after the personal intervention of George Washington and the Continental Congress.
+British loyalists (including a distant cousin also named Richard Stockton) claimed Stockton was released because he later signed papers renouncing American independence and pledging loyalty to Britain.
+Stockton’s family fiercely denied this claim as vicious pro-British propaganda.
 Because this controversy, many reports about him made at the time may not be true.

-In any case, Stockton’s health was ruined and he remained a sick man, in constant pain, until he died in 1781. ?
-His house was occupied by the British army as headquarters. ?
-All of his property was seized or destroyed by the British.
+However, it is agreed that Richard Stockton never fully recovered his health.
+He was sick and in constant pain until he died in 1781.
+His house was occupied by the British army as a headquarters.
+Most of his possessions were seized or destroyed by the British.

-It is well known that Richard Stockton was an active Quaker, a religious sect that openly opposed slavery since the 1750’s and actively harbored runaway slaves through the “Underground Railroad” until the Civil War. ?
-Some of Richard Stockton’s closest relatives established abolition of slavery organizations in Princeton. ?
-New Jersey did in fact outlaw slavery shortly after the American Revolution.
+It is well known that Richard Stockton was an active Quaker, a religious sect that openly opposed slavery since the 1750’s.
+Quakers actively harbored and helped runaway slaves even before the “Underground Railroad” and the Civil War.
+Some of Richard Stockton’s closest relatives established abolition of slavery organizations in Princeton.
+Because of them, New Jersey did in fact outlaw slavery shortly after the American Revolution.

-Bruce Carlson, a Stockton student in the 1990’s commented on our Liberty and Prosperity Facebook Page that he found evidence that Richard Stockton owned a slave named “Marcus”, while researching the history of Stockton’s home called Morven, the official residence of five New Jersey governors.?
+Bruce Carlson, a Stockton student in the 1990’s commented on our Liberty and Prosperity Facebook Page that he found evidence that Richard Stockton owned a slave named “Marcus”, while researching the history of Stockton’s home called Morven, the official residence of five New Jersey governors.
 According to Carlson, Stockton’s slave became an apprentice pharmacist for Dr. Benjamin Rush, one of America’s most respected physicians at the time.
+Benjamin Rush was also a signer of the Declaration of Independence.

-Did Richard Stockton own slaves??
-Was Marcus a slave? ?
-Was he an apprentice like Benjamin Franklin and George Washington who were legally controlled by their master for the length of a contract as the price of learning a useful trade??
+Did Richard Stockton own slaves?
+Was Marcus a slave for life?
+Or was he an indentured servant like many whites at the time?
+Was he an apprentice like Benjamin Franklin and George Washington who were legally controlled by their master for the length of a contract as the price of learning a useful trade?
 Did Stockton like other Quakers “buy” slaves so they could legally move them from place to place, educate them, and prepare them for freedom?
+At the time, many free blacks were afraid to travel for fear of being falsely accused of being a runaway slave and put in slavery.
+Some free blacks avoided this by agreeing to be “slaves” who were legally owned by sympathetic whites who gave them legal protection.

 The U.S. Declaration of Independence declared these “truths” to be “self-evident”: ?
 “All men are created equal and endowed by their Creator with certain unalienable rights. . .?
 Among these are life, liberty, and the pursuit of happingess. . .
 To secure these rights, governments are instituted, exercising their just powers with the consent of the governed. . .?
 Whenever government becomes destructive of those ends, it is the right of the people to alter or abolish it. . . ”